 This paper quantifies the effectiveness of applying solar-reflective coating to the building envelope of pre-1980 retail strip malls as a means of improving the buildings' energy efficiency without increasing the thickness of the walls and roof with additional insulation.
 Retail strip malls were selected for the study because the two largest energy-using sectors in the commercial building stock are offices and retail.
 Research by the ENERGY STAR program supported by the United States Environmental Protection Agency (US EPA) shows that until year 2008 there were approximately 657,000 retail buildings in the U.S., a number that represents about 13.5% of all U.S. commercial space.
 These buildings include stand-alone facilities, strip malls, and enclosed malls.
 Together, they consume approximately \$21 billion worth of energy annually (U.S. Environmental Protection Agency 2008).
-The U.S. Energy Information Administration's (EIA) Commercial Building Energy Consumption Survey (CBECS) revealed that commercial buildings built before 1960 represent 21% of the building stock and those built between 1960 and 1999 account for 54%.
-So, about 75% of the commercial buildings in the United States were built before 2000 (U.S. Department of Energy 2020), and therefore are good candidates for energy efficiency retrofits.
+The U.S. Energy Information Administration's (EIA) Commercial Building Energy Consumption Survey (CBECS) revealed that commercial buildings built before 1960 represent 21% of the building stock and those built before 2000 (U.S. Department of Energy 2020), and therefore are good candidates for energy efficiency retrofits.
 While there are many studies covering the area of improving the energy efficiency of existing office buildings, there are fewer studies examining it for existing retail buildings and specifically strip malls.